GLOBAL MARKETS-Stocks and oil tumble as recession fears mount

 Investors are continuing to assess how worried they need to be about central banks potentially pushing the world economy into recession as they attempt to curb red hot inflation with interest rate increases.

-The main U.S. share benchmarks rose 2% overnight on the possibility the economic outlook might not be as dire as thought during trade last week when the S&P 500 .SPX logged its biggest weekly percentage decline since March 2020. .N
+The main U.S. share benchmarks rose 2% overnight on the possibility the economic outlook might not be as dire as thought during trade last week when MSCI's main global stocks index .MIWD00000PUS logged its biggest weekly percentage decline since March 2020. .N

-But the lift in Wall Street sentiment didn't look set to last either with S&P 500 and Nasdaq futures ESc1, NQcv1 both down nearly 1% on Wednesday.

 "I think that this recent post-holiday bear market rally is a reflection of the uncertainty that investors have regarding whether we have seen the peak of inflation and Fed hawkishness or not – I think we're close," said Invesco global market strategist for Asia Pacific David Chao.